Apprenticeships – Employers FAQ

 Are you considering taking on an apprentice?
-We work with hundreds of employers across Norfolk and Cambridgeshire, and beyond, and have compiled a list of frequently asked questions that employers ask, for your reference.
+We work with hundreds of employers across Norfolk and Cambridgeshire, and have compiled a list of frequently asked questions that employers ask, for your reference.

 What is an apprenticeship?